 Instructions: Students take each "failure" and flip it into a possible solution.
+(Use worksheet on the next page.)

 Steps:

 - 1. Look for an idea in each exaggerated failure. - 2.
 Turn "wacky" approaches into smart strategies. - 3.
 Create some actionable steps to take. - 4.
 Consider what other approaches need to be flipped to help you solve your challenge.